 Oi maamme Suomi is Finland’s national anthem.
-The song is quite long: 11 stanza.
+The song is quite long: 11 stanzas.
 When it is sung, people only sing the first and the last stanza.
 The official name of the song is just Maamme “our country”.

 The Finnish anthem is based on a poem Runeberg wrote in Swedish.
 Translating it wasn’t easy!
 It was translated in different ways by more than 20 different people.
 The current version is based on two translations.
 First, a group of poets led by Julius Krohn translated it in 1867.
 Afterwards, Paavo Cajander made improvements to it.
 The current anthem has retained the original translation for the first and last stanza, while the rest of the lyrics originate from Cajander’s corrections.